finnix/finnix-live-build/README.md

 Not supported, and produced images are not directly bootable.
 However, they can be booted by direct kernel/initrd boot in QEMU, and are tested occasionally.
 Build failures are not a blocker.

-### Tier 4

-* armel

-Not supported, build errors are not a blocker, images are not tested.  finnix-live-build may or may not succeed at producing images, let alone usable images.
-Only mentioned here since mentions of this architecture are contained within finnix-live-build.

 ## Issues and pull requests

 To open a Finnix issue, please use the main [Finnix issue tracker](https://github.com/finnix/finnix/issues), not this repository's.